 Evangelos is a PhD Candidate of Nottingham Trent University researching the conservation strategies currently employed for the Hyacinth macaw both in situ and ex situ; with an aim to form a preliminary One Plan Approach conservation plan for the ‘Vulnerable’ species.
+He is the Wildlife Centre Manager of the RSPCA, at East Winch Wildlife Centre.

 He has conducted research in sex determination strategies in poultry (Gallus gallus domesticus), captive reproductive management of seahorses (Hippocampus erectus), and is currently examining conservation strategies impacting the Hyacinth macaw (Anodorhynchus hyacinthinus).